f948/Database-Management-System/README.md

 # Required

 Xampp application installed
+Nodepad or Nodepad ++ installed

 # To make the code work
-Create a folder inside the "htdocs" folder which is inside the xampp folder that contains all the xampp program files.(It is located in the C drive inside your hard drive)
+Copy and paste the code from this repository into Nodepad and save the files with the same names as listed above Create a folder inside the "htdocs" folder which is inside the xampp folder that contains all the xampp program files.(It is located in the C drive inside your hard drive)
 Then navigate to the directory where you placed your main.php file using your browser and run the main.php file to start the application.